 Background

 Image registration is the process of aligning two or more images to achieve pointwise spatial correspondence.
-This is a crucial step in many medical image analysis application as it enables the integration of previously unrelated data, allowing for joint processing of the information.
-By aligning images from different modalities, complementary information can be fused or propagated from one modality to another.
-For example, morphological information from a CT image can be fused with functional information from a PET image.
-Furthermore, image registration can be used to track the progression of the disease overtime such as it is done for follow-up assessment of cancer patients.
+This step is crucial in medical image analysis as it enables the integration of previously unrelated data, allowing for joint processing of information.
 By establishing spatial correspondences between multiple images, it aligns anatomical structures and facilitates the automatic quantification of findings in subsequent imaging examinations.
 This saves radiologists a significant amount of time while ensuring accurate and efficient patient care.
+Deep-learning-based registration methods emerged as a fast alternative to conventional registration methods in the last years.
+Despite their advancements, these methods have not yet realized their full potential.

 Job description